 Our Customer Service Team will be able to advise you of all costs involved with your morphology ultrasound scan, including any out of pocket cost (if relevant).

 All ultrasound scans are digitally recorded.
-At Qscan, a subspecialty trained Radiologist interprets the images and provides a report for your doctor within 24 hours.
+At Qscan, a subspecialty trained Radiologist interprets the images and provides a report for your doctors.

 You will need an appointment with your doctor to discuss these results and your antenatal management.